-snitch=class:EC2Snitch&rule=shard:\,replica:1,dc:dc1&rule=shard:\,replica:<2,dc:dc3
+snitch=class:EC2Snitch&rule=shard:,replica:1,dc:dc1&rule=shard:,replica:<2,dc:dc3

 These rules are persisted in clusterstate.json in Zookeeper and are available throughout the lifetime of the collection.
 This enables the system to perform any future node allocation without direct user interaction.
+The rules added during collection creation can be modified later using the MODIFYCOLLECTION API.